-Four criteria were used to assess the

-performance of the SWAT and CE-QUAL-W2 model.
+Four criteria were used to assess the performance of the SWAT and CE OUAL performance of the SWAT and CE-QUAL-W2 model.

 - Nash Sutcliffe coefficient of efficiency (NSE), Equation 1, is a normalized statistic that determines the relative magnitude of the residual variance compared to the measured data (Nash and Sutcliffe, 1970).